About Pancho

 It also led me into the mountains.

 I introduce research-backed frameworks and structured reflection, but the real work is in the conversation.
 I won’t hand you answers.
 I’ll help you build the skills to see more clearly, challenge your assumptions, and practice new ways of showing up.
+We’ll find the answers along the way.

-I’m irreverent enough to call out irony.
-Sincere enough to sit with discomfort.
-And self-aware enough to laugh at myself along the way.
+I’m irreverent enough to call out irony, sincere enough to sit with discomfort, and self-aware enough to laugh at myself along the way.

 The Sierra Nevada is still my favorite place in the world.
 Being there reminds me how little time I have, how meaningful this all is, and how objectively small we all are.